 - Monitor your speed: It can be very easy to speed when driving so early in the morning.
 There isn’t a lot of traffic around you to prevent going over the speed limit.
 Check the posted speed limit on every road and make sure you stay within a couple of miles of it.

 - Watch for animals: The time of the morning prior to sunrise is known for deer and other animals.
 You need to be on the lookout for these hazards on your commute to work in Glendale.

-If you have suffered an injury during your early-morning commute in Los Angeles or anywhere else in California, it’s best for you to consult with our Los Angeles car accident lawyer from the Law Offices of Howard Craig Kornberg.
+If you have suffered an injury during your early-morning commute in Los Angeles or anywhere else in California, it’s best for you to consult with our experienced and knowledgeable lawyer from the Law Offices of Howard Craig Kornberg.
 Call the office at 310-997-0904 or provide your information on this contact form.